Yoshinobu Kanemaru: New Japan Pro-Wrestling (2017–present)

+Suzuki-gun (2017–2022)

-On January 5, 2017, Suzuki-gun, Kanemaru included, returned to New Japan Pro-Wrestling.
-On March 6, Kanemaru and Taichi defeated Roppongi Vice to become the new IWGP Junior Heavyweight Champions.
+On January 5, 2017, Suzuki-gun, Kanemaru included, returned to New Japan Pro-Wrestling (NJPW).
+On March 6, Kanemaru and Taichi defeated Roppongi Vice to become the new IWGP Junior Heavyweight Tag Team Champions.
 They lost the title back to Roppongi Vice in their second defense on April 27.
 Kanemaru then entered the Best of the Super Juniors tournament, where he finished with a record of four wins and three losses, failing to advance to the finals.
-On NJPW's 46th Anniversary Show on March 6, 2018, Kanemaru, along with El Desperado won the IWGP Junior Heavyweight Tag Team Championships in a three-way tag team match that involved Roppongi 3K and Bushi & Hiromu Takahashi.
+On NJPW's 46th Anniversary Show on March 6, 2018, Kanemaru, along with El Desperado won the IWGP Junior Heavyweight Tag Team Championships in a three-way tag team match that involved Roppongi 3K and Bushi and Hiromu Takahashi.
 In May, he entered the 2018 Best of the Super Juniors tournament.
-He finished the tournament with 3 wins and 4 losses, failing to advance to the finals.
+He finished the tournament with three wins and four losses, failing to advance to the finals.
 Between October and November, he and Desperado took part in the Super Junior Tag League, advancing to the finals thanks to a record of five wins and two losses.
 After months of reigning, they fought against Roppongi 3K and the team of Bushi and Shingo Takagi, a match won by the latter on January 4, 2019, at Wrestle Kingdom 13, in a triple threat tag team match, ending their reign at 304 days.
-Kanemaru would enter the 2019 Best of the Super Juniors tournament, ending with a record of 3 wins and 6 losses, including wins over SHO and long time rival Taiji Ishimori, however failing to advance from the block.
+Kanemaru would enter the 2019 Best of the Super Juniors tournament, ending with a record of three wins and six losses, including wins over Sho and long time rival Taiji Ishimori, however failing to advance from the block.

-In June 2020, Kanemaru would enter the New Japan Cup tournament for the first time in his career, defeating Yuya Uemura in the first round, before losing to Taiji Ishimori in the second.
+In June 2020, Kanemaru would enter the New Japan Cup tournament for the first time in his career, defeating Yuya Uemura in the first round, before losing to Ishimori in the second.
 On September 11, 2020, Kanemaru and Desperado won a tournament to win the IWGP Jr. Tag Team Championship by last defeating the team of Bushi and Hiromu Takahashi.
 Kanemaru signed a full-time contract with New Japan Pro-Wrestling, that would see him continue to perform as a wrestler, as well as becoming a producer for the company.
 On January 4, 2021, at Wrestle Kingdom 15, Desperado and Kanemaru successfully defended the titles against Ryusuke Taguchi and Master Wato.